 These are photographs

 Regina High School was an all-girls Catholic school that was founded in 1928.
-Built in Norwood Heights next to the seminary and Archbishop Henry Moeller's home at the corner of Fenwick and Quatman Aves.
+Built in Norwood Heights next to the seminary and Archbishop Henry Moeller's home at the corner of Fenwick and Quatman Aves (5400 Fenwick Avenue.)
 The property was donated to the Catholic Church by the Norwood Heights Co. in the hopes of attracting investors to the area.
 The school was operated by the Sisters of the Precious Blood for 49 years.
 It closed in 1977.
+The Grotto of Our Lady of Lourdes is seen in the foreground of the 2nd card while in the distance can be seen the statue of Our Lady of Grace.

 Regina High School